MLAT (Modern Languages Admissions Test)

 Test preparation and practice materials

-The Modern Languages Admissions Test is a paper-based test which consists of 10 sections.
+In 2024, the Modern Languages Admissions Test (MLAT) is an online test consisting of 10 sections.
 Which sections you take depends on the course you are applying for.
 Candidates will need to take a maximum of two sections.
 You can find out which elements you need to sit using the tables on this page.

 Please note that there is no longer a Linguistics test section in the MLAT.
 Candidates applying for courses including Linguistics should ignore this section of the 2019 and earlier past papers.